Updated: June, 2022

 Students hone organizational skills starting in preschool, when we first ask them to clean up their toys.
 Teachers can accurately identify organized versus disorganized students as early as kindergarten.
 By 4th grade teachers expect students to be proficient with EF skills.

-However, the reality is that the majority of our autistic students of all ages desperately need help with homework, specifically, and EF skills in general.
+However, the reality is that many students (both neurotypical and neurodiverse) desperately need help with homework, specifically, and EF skills in general.
 Help is available.
 The following 10 steps illuminate specific aspects of EF skills that increase students' static and dynamic organizational coping mechanisms.
 While these steps are interrelated and synergistic, avoid trying to teach them all at the same time.
-Each may be difficult to grasp and master for an autistic student; allow learning to take its own pace.
+Each may be difficult to grasp and master depending on one’s learning pace.
 Keep expectations realistic, talk things through regularly, and probe for misunderstandings or miscommunication.
 Learning EF skills is a dynamic system of its own, with its static components.
 Make sure your child or student experiences success and feels competent at each stage of the process.

 10 Steps to Foster Organization Skills

 - Clearly define what needs to be done - Avoid assumption.
-Too often, parents and schools view organization goals too simply: "the student must write the assignment in his planner."
+Too often, parents and schools view organization goals too simply: "the student must write the assignment in their planner."
 We are assuming that getting the general information in the planner is enough - it's NOT!
-Adults must be organized in their own thinking if they are to effectively teach students with EF challenges this skill.
+Adults must be organized in their own thinking if they are to effectively teach students this skill.
 Go beyond giving out assignments; help the student understand how to also approach the task from an organizational standpoint.